Charles Richard Ball

 Revd.
-Charles Richard Ball (died 1918) was the leading trustee and reputed Lord of Madeley Manor.
+Charles Richard Ball (11 March 1833 – 1918) was the leading trustee and reputed Lord of Madeley Manor.
 In Peterborough, he was the Vicar of St Paul's Church and the Honorary Canon of Peterborough Cathedral.

 Early life

 Ball, born 11 March 1833 in Clifton, Bristol, was the son of Joseph and Rebecca Ball.
 He had a brother A.W.
 Ball.
 He graduated from Christ's College, Cambridge with a B.A. in 1858 and a M.A. in 1864.

 Career

 In 1869, was made vicar of St Paul's Church serving the towns of Millfield and New England of Peterborough.
 He was curate of Trentham, Staffordshire and Belgrave, Leicestershire.
 In Leicester, he was curate at St John's and St Andrews.

 He was the rural dean of Peterborough, appointed by the Bishop of Creighton.
 By 1891, he was appointed the Honorary Canon of Peterborough Cathedral by Bishop Magee.
 He was elected proctor for the Diocese of Peterborough to Convocation.